Mechanically aided scrubber: Types

 A centrifugal-fan scrubber can serve as both an air mover and a collection device.
 Figure 1 shows such a system, where water is sprayed onto the fan blades concurrently with the moving exhaust gas.
 Some gaseous pollutants and particles are initially removed as they pass over the liquid sprays.The liquid droplets then impact on the blades to create smaller droplets for additional collection targets.
 Collection can also take place on the liquid film that forms on the fan blades.
 The rotating blades force the liquid and collected particles off the blades.
 The liquid droplets separate from the gas stream because of their centrifugal motion.

 Centrifugal-fan collectors are the most compact of the wet scrubbers since the fan and collector comprise a combined unit.
 No internal pressure loss occurs across the scrubber, but a power loss equivalent to a pressure drop of 10.2 to 15.2 cm (4 to 6 in) of water occurs because the blower efficiency is low.

 Another mechanically aided scrubber, the induced-spray, consists of a whirling rotor submerged in a pool of liquid.
 The whirling rotor produces a fine droplet spray.
 By moving the process gas through the spray, particles and gaseous pollutants can subsequently be collected.

 Figure 2 shows an induced-spray scrubber that uses a vertical-spray rotor.

 Particle collection

 Mechanically aided scrubbers are capable of high collection efficiencies for particles with diameters of 1 μm or greater.
-However, achieving these high efficiencies usually requires a greater energy input than those of other scrubbers operating at similar efficiencies.
+Achieving these usually requires a greater energy input than those of other scrubbers operating at similar efficiencies.
 In mechanically aided scrubbers, the majority of particle collection occurs in the liquid droplets formed by the rotating blades or rotor.